amychurchwell/track_suggester/README.md

 [1]: https://github.com/amychurchwell/track_suggester "GitHub Repository"

-_Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?_

 ## Known Bugs

-An issue that I have not yet resolved is in regards to the number ranges that are assigned to each result.
+All bugs correlate to the number ranges given to each possible result.
+Currently testing another method of determining frequency of certain answers.
 *The possibility of a tie has not been addressed.*
 *There is overlap in results due to the limited nature of the number ranges.*